Roulioo/WebGL-Games/README.md

 If ever I made errors in my code and it does not work well, don't hesitate to contribute and help me.

-Before to try my game, you must to know that my game don't fonctionne very well because I have some things to modify such the score and life which increase or decrease when they don't must.
-And the collision with planets.
-I think that in four working days, it's a good start.

 Thanks and enjoy.